by Nils Osmar. Jan. 6, 2023 – Medical Disclaimer

 Speaking anecdotally, some people have posted comments online saying they noticed a dramatic improvement in mood and mental clarity, when taking lithium.
 I haven’t noticed much of anything, possibly because my mood’s already fine.
 But it makes sense to me to take it as one of many strategies for decreasing my odds of dementia.

-Note: For those taking low dose lithium in the hopes of preventing dementia, it appears necessary to take breaks from lithium, for it to remain effective.
+For those taking low dose lithium in the hopes of preventing dementia, it appears necessary to take breaks from lithium, in order for it to remain effective.
 This is the reason I don’t take it every day.